S. Korean presidential hopeful quits after rape accusation

 "I'm afraid of all the changes that may occur in my life after this revelation, but I'm more afraid of Governor Ahn Hee-jung," she said.

-"I hope that people of South Korea can protect me... since Ahn and I are so different, I wanted to seek strength from other people and to stop him," Kim added.
+"I hope that people of South Korea can protect me... since Ahn and I are so different, I wanted to seek strength from other people and to stop him."

-South Korean police chief Lee Chul-sung said the police had launched a preliminary investigation into Ahn after contacting Kim's lawyers, and vowed to ensure her personal safety.